 Such a service to the Church did not go unrewarded, for on Christmas Day, 800, Leo bestowed upon Charlemagne the title of Carlo Augustus, Imperator Romanorum: Charles the Great, Emperor of the Romans.
 This also served a political purpose, as Leo was on the outs with the Eastern Roman Empire a.k.a. the Byzantine Empire, and its Empress, Irene, for both political and religious reasons.
 Since Irene's succession was dubious (both because she was a woman without a consort and because she blinded her son to take it), he had a technical excuse to do so.
-The first to bear that title in Western Europe since 476, Charlemagnes power in Western Europe was pretty near absolute, and he almost immediately put that power to use.
+The first to bear that title in Western Europe since 476, Charlemagnes power in the region was now pretty near absolute, and he almost immediately put that power to use.
 He began to institute widespread reform throughout the lands he controlled, introducing standardized codes of law, repairing roads, and encouraging the growth of centers of art and learning.
 His reign as Emperor is referred to by historians as the Carolingian Renaissance, and is commonly held to mark the end or at least, the beginning of the end of The so-called Dark Ages (mostly, it's now referred to along the lines of the Early Medieval Period).

 As a political entity, Charlemagnes empire was short-lived.
 Following his death in 814, his sole surviving legitimate son Louis took the throne.
 His reign was marked by unrest and civil war, and following his death in 840 his three sons divided the empire up between them, marking the end of a united Carolingian kingdom—which is how both France and Germany can (and do) claim Charlemagne as their own.
 As a cultural force, however, his empire's impact outlived him.
 The peace and stability Charlemagne's reign brought to Western Europe established the foundations for a stronger, more egalitarian society, with a greater sense of cultural unity than before.
 Western Europe had been a battleground for the better part of four centuries, host to intertribal warfare, barbarian invasions, disease, and death.
 The psychological impact of suddenly having one benevolent overlord who really did seem to be interested in creating a better world cannot be underestimated.
 In the chivalric traditions, Charlemagne is depicted as the proverbial Good King, on par with King Arthur and Louis IX/Saint Louis as a paragon of wisdom, justice, and piety.

 That aside, Charlemagne does seem to have been a pretty decent guy, all things considered.
 Very well educated himself, he appreciated the value of learning and literacy, and did his best to foster its spread throughout his realms.
 He was also an accomplished diplomat as well as a warrior: its worth noting that he tried to negotiate with the Lombards before going to war with them, only doing so when all diplomatic avenues were exhausted.
 Under his reign, the Franks even maintained good diplomatic relations with many of their Muslim neighbors, including a strategic alliance with the Abbasids against the Byzantines.
 By all accounts, he was a genuinely devout Christian, donating large sums of money and land to the Church during his reign, as well as a loving and devoted father to his children.

 Speaking of which, not unlike a certain other similar conqueror, Charlemagne got himself around.
 He had several wives and mistresses over the course of his life, and among them all, had close to twenty children.
 The royal families of England, France, Italy, and several German states can claim him as a distant ancestor.
-Not to mention a whopping 34 of the 45 U.S. Presidents, and at least one awesome movie icon.
+Not to mention a whopping 34 of the 46 U.S. Presidents, and at least one awesome movie icon.
 He is also one of the rare ruling figures to have equal importance in both French and German nationalisms, a division of the Waffen SS made of French volunteers (the 33rd) was even named after him during World War II.

 Tropes as portrayed in fiction